Im-Rises/space-invaders-arcade-emulator/README.md

   api is already implemented to stop the sound)
 - [x] Update the UFO sound (is looping but sound is too much spaced) (create a new mp3 or force stop playing the sound and play it again)
+- [ ] Rotate the screen in webgl to prevent css rotation issue
 - [ ] Add a real space invaders font
 - [ ] Update transparency to put font in the background
 - [ ] Add the green and red color for the shields and ufo (using shader or css mask or the core matrix)